Saberkhani6688/saberkhani6688.github.io/_teaching/introduction-sociology.md

 semester: ["Fall 2022", "Spring 2023", "Fall 2023", "Spring 2024", "Fall 2024"]
 ---

+## 🏆 Award-Winning Teaching

+**Recipient of the [Donald J. White Teaching Excellence Award](https://www.bc.edu/bc-web/schools/mcas/sites/sociology/undergraduate/teaching-awards.html),** which honors outstanding graduate student instructors at Boston College.
+This award recognized the course’s excellence in content delivery, inclusive pedagogy, and student-centered learning.

+---

+## Course Description

-- Created and taught an engaging and comprehensive undergraduate course in multiple semesters, focusing on foundational sociological concepts.
+- Created and taught an engaging and comprehensive undergraduate course across five semesters, focusing on foundational sociological concepts.
 - Students developed a strong foundation in classical and contemporary sociological theory and research methods.
 - They were trained to critically analyze pressing social issues, including inequality, race, gender, globalization, and institutional power structures, across both U.S. and international contexts.
 - The course emphasized analytical thinking, academic writing, and the application of sociological insight to real-world challenges.

+---

-## Student Testimonials
+## 📣 Student Testimonials

 > “Professor Khani is one of the best professors I’ve had.
 He cares so much about his students and about sociology.
 He made every topic interesting and engaging.”